Linuxfabrik/monitoring-plugins/check-plugins/disk-io/README.rst

 Overview
 --------

 Checks the disk throughput over a period of time.
-For this purpose, the check logs the maximum throughput and warns if the throughput over the last n measured values is above a certain percentage (by default 80/90% over the last 5 values).
-So the whole thing works similarly to Load5, only on disk I/O level.
+The check tracks the maximum throughput and warns if the throughput over the last n readings is above a certain percentage (by default 80/90% over the last 5 readings).
+This works similar to Load5, but at the disk I/O level.

-Disk I/O is always starting with 10Mib/sec but saves the highest mesured throughput, so it adjusts the ``RWmax/s`` value accordingly.
-For this reason, this check needs some time to warm up its (cached) measured values: The check will throw a few warnings and criticals during the first major disk activities above 10Mib/sec until the maximum throughput of the disk has been determined.
+Disk I/O always starts with 10 MiB/sec, but stores the highest measured throughput, so it adjusts the ``RWmax/s`` value accordingly.
+For this reason, this check takes some time to warm up its (cached) readings: The check will throw some warnings and criticals during the first major disk activities above 10Mib/sec until the maximum throughput of the disk has been determined.

 Example: The result of ``./disk-io --count 5 --warning 80 --critical 90`` could look like this: